Google Ads

 By adding operators, match types, to your keywords, you signal to Google how closely they need to interpret your keyword.

-Just like positive keyword match types, there are 3 different negative match types:
+Just like positive keyword match types, there are 3 different negative match types.
+But unlike positive match types, they’re more precise and predictable.

 negative keyword match types overview google